kdeldycke/awesome-engineering-team-management/README.md

 - [Identify what makes a great manager](https://rework.withgoogle.com/guides/managers-identify-what-makes-a-great-manager/steps/learn-about-googles-manager-research/) - Google tried to prove managers don't matter.
 Instead, it discovered [10 Traits of the Very Best Ones](https://www.inc.com/scott-mautz/google-tried-to-prove-managers-dont-matter-instead-they-discovered-10-traits-of-very-best-ones.html).
 - `Over the years we have developed the policy that it is important for the supervisor to thoroughly know and understand the work of his group.` ([source](https://news.ycombinator.com/item?id=20683609)) - Echoes articles above, that quote is [from David Packard](https://www.amazon.fr/dp/0060845791) (HP co-founder), decades before current [management fad](https://en.wikipedia.org/wiki/Management_fad).
 - [As a product manager, how do you earn the respect and trust of your team?](https://twitter.com/johncutlefish/status/1124938723093766144)
+- `One of your roles is to act as an information filter in both directions` ([source](https://news.ycombinator.com/item?id=19187593)) - Some tips on how to balance the kind of information needs to be shared or muted.
 - [Great PMs don't spend their time on solutions](https://www.intercom.com/blog/great-product-managers-dont-spend-time-on-solutions/) - Not on solutions, no. But on customer's problems.
 - [Things I have learnt as the software engineering lead of a multinational](https://minnenratta.wordpress.com/2017/01/25/things-i-have-learnt-as-the-software-engineering-lead-of-a-multinational/) - Some interesting points here, some others needs to be challenged.
 - [Do engineering managers need to be technical?](https://increment.com/teams/do-engineering-managers-need-to-be-technical/) - Yes. `Looking forward to the next 30 years of management trends, only a few things seem certain: Managers should be technical, and the definition of technical will continue to change.`.